IRS: Friend Or Foe?

-The question raised above is trickier than you might think, especially if you just received a dreaded notice, phone call or even more dreaded knock on the door (or visit to your place of business) sometimes with a Search Warrant, Summons or Subpoena, from agents or other representatives of the IRS.
+The answer is trickier than you might think, especially if you just received a dreaded notice, phone call or even more dreaded knock on the door (or visit to your place of business), sometimes with a search warrant, summons or subpoena, from agents or other representatives of the IRS.

 Of course, not every case, inquiry or IRS agent is the same.
 However, certain general observations should be kept in mind should you be contacted.

-- Next, in their experience, they encounter reactions that run the gamut: from full, informed cooperation to hostile and intense resistance and everything in between.
+Second, reactions run the gamut: from full, informed cooperation to hostile and intense resistance and everything in between.
 Again, not every situation can be treated in the same manner.
 But as in most interactions, an IRS agent would prefer cooperation.

 - We do not mean blind, unquestioning cooperation while ignoring basic constitutional, procedural, judicial, administrative and/or appeal rights that every citizen of this country has, but cooperation factoring in those rights.